rockitconsulting/test.rockitizer/README.md

 - recorded test output (master record)

-**That's why they shall be committed in the source repository** and will be shared across users and environments.
-Write test onces and start it anywhere.
+That's why they shall be committed in the source repository and will be shared across users and environments. **Write test onces and start it anywhere**.

 * replay output is also environment neutral but generated during the test execution, thus not checked in.